ascend4/ascend4/UNIFIED_WHEN.md

 conditional-region solving until dedicated tests and structural analysis are added.

+For `CASE ...
+IF` steady lowering, current implementation work materialises guard artifacts into solver-side conditional relation, logrelation, and boundary lists.
+A decomposition regression now checks that a generated logical guard row has an edge to the natural continuous boundary variable.
+That is the minimum wiring CMSlv2 needs before it can reason about a continuous guard as a boundary rather than only as a counted generated object.

+CMSlv2 now also checks whether classifier-aware reanalysis changes the active equation rows after a nonlinear solve.
+If an upstream equation moves a continuous guard variable across a `CASE IF` boundary, CMSlv2 marks the solve as not yet converged and takes another pass with the newly active branch.
+The regression model `models/test/cmslv/cmslv2_case_if_reanalysis.a4c` records this case.

+Inline `SATISFIED(real_relation, tolerance)` now keeps guard truth and generated boundary status aligned for the compact tolerance case: the generated boundary stores the tolerance, and direct expression evaluation applies the same residual rules as existing named `SATISFIED(boundary, tolerance)`.
+Raw comparisons such as `CASE ...
+IF a < 5` remain exact comparisons, as before;
+users who need a deadband/tolerance should write the inline `SATISFIED(...)` form or name the boundary explicitly.

 Status on branch `unified-when`: fixed-selector nested `WHEN` dispatch now has dedicated CUnit coverage: